-The Jumpstart Snacks ‘n Sneakers Back to School Program: Sneakers, backpacks, school supplies and one week's worth of healthy snacks are distributed to approximately 1,300 registered children in the weeks leading up to the return to school.
+The Canadian Tire Bank Snacks ‘n Sneakers Back to School Program: Sneakers, backpacks, school supplies and one week's worth of healthy snacks are distributed to approximately 1,300 registered children in the weeks leading up to the return to school.

 Canadian Tire Jumpstart Program: Close to 500 local children-who may otherwise be denied the opportunity to participate in recreational activities- are provided financially through the Canadian Tire Jumpstart Program.
 This national campaign began with CC as the pilot agency in 2004.